Pandawan/migueltenant/src/blog/designing-platform-specific-features-in-typescript.md

 Again, see the [TypeScript documentation on conditional types](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html) for a more in-depth explanation.
 Hopefully you can see where I'm getting at with these, but let's continue!

+## A Better Animal

 Going back to our example with the interfaces, let's see how we can apply these TypeScript features.
-Instead of using mulitple interfaces, we can create one `Animal` class with which we can implement the shared logic using using a string check (typeguard) at runtime.
+Instead of using multiple interfaces, we can create one `Animal` class with which we can implement the shared logic using a string check (typeguard) at runtime.

 ```ts
 class Animal<AnimalType extends "bird" | "dog"> {